What is right of possession? - Soxbo

 Yes, in many cases the indirect security of tenure can be waived in a separate document to the rental agreement.
 This must clearly state that the tenant waives his/her security of tenure and it needs to be approved by the Rent Tribunal.
 If the lease is shorter than 5 years, it does not need to be approved by the Rent Tribunal.
 The more limited the lease, the more likely it is that the waiver of security of tenure will be approved by the Rent Tribunal.

-When you rent out your apartment or premises through us, you can always rely on us to know all the rules about renting and help you with the whole process.
-We help you draw up rental agreements and handle the application for termination of security of tenure for you if necessary.
-Do not hesitate to contact us if you have any questions.
-We will be happy to help you!
+When you Rent your apartment or premises through us, you can always trust that we are familiar with all the rules surrounding rentals and will help you through the entire process.
+We will help you draw up a rental agreement and handle the application for termination of tenancy protection on your behalf if necessary.
+Please do not hesitate to contact us if you have any questions.
+We are happy to help!

 Search also: right of possession, right of possession tenancy, right of possession villa, right of possession condominium